aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/animate-text-by-letter-aspose-slides-java/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}
 # Animate Text by Letter in Java Using Aspose.Slides

 Creating eye‑catching presentations is essential in today’s fast‑moving business environment.
-In this tutorial you’ll discover **how to animate text java** so each character appears one after another, giving your slides a polished, professional feel.
+In this tutorial you’ll discover **how to animate text by letter** so each character appears one after another, giving your slides a polished, professional feel.

 ## Quick Answers
 - **What library is required?** Aspose.Slides for Java